jkclark/Lyrics-Always/README.md

 # Lyrics Always: Lyrics for Spotify

-### Notice 10/6/18:
-I'm still in the process of updating Lyrics Always, so what is here now is less usable than before I started updating it.
-You'll have to do some setup if you want to get it up and running on your machine.

----

 ## Intro
 Hi!
 I hope you're having a good day.
 I don't know about you, but I really like to sing the words to songs that I like.
 Nailing all of the words to Kendrick Lamar's "m.A.A.d city"